craigfrancis/framework/framework/0.1/doc/setup/units.md

 It usually comprises of the PHP code (as an object), and the HTML that needs to be added to the [response](../../doc/system/response.md).

-This setup then allows you to do your unit testing - perhaps using the [tester helper](../../doc/system/tester.md).
+This setup allows you to do your unit testing - perhaps using the [tester helper](../../doc/system/tester.md).

 It is possible for a unit to also use units itself.
-For example you might want a generic search form (e.g. a single text field and submit button), to be used in other units to list news articles, customers, etc.
+For example you might want a generic search form (e.g. a single text field and submit button), which can be used in other units that list news articles, customers, etc.

 ---

-## Setup
+## Files

 To create a unit, simply add a 'php' and a 'ctp' file to the folder: